kkazala/Extortion-Pack/README.md

 ## If your think that granting "delegated permissions only" makes your tenant secure, you are going to get hacked and it will be ALL YOUR FAULT

-It's unfortunately a common **misconseption** that granting "delegated permissions" is "safe" and therefore you don't have to worry about anything else.
+It's unfortunately a common **misconception** that granting "delegated permissions" is "safe" and therefore you don't have to worry about anything else.
 Way too often it ends the discussion, and the solution along with permissions it requests is approved immediately.

 If this is your case, I have bad news.